-- We advise you to exercise a high degree of caution on Male Island due to the possibility of civil unrest and violence.
+- We advise you to exercise a high degree of caution on Male Island due to the possibility of civil unrest.

 - We advise you to exercise normal safety precautions elsewhere in the Maldives, including tourist and resort islands.

 - Political tensions and protests that occurred after unrest in February 2012 have eased following the Maldivian Presidential election in November 2013.
 Occasional protests and demonstrations continue to take place.

 - You should avoid public gatherings and protests, particularly in Male, as they may turn violent.